Delhi High Court Upholds Disallowance of Late EPF/ ESI Deposits under Section 143(1)

 Associate Partner

-In the June edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, renewable energy and pharmaceuticals.
+In the September edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, corporate affairs, environment, sports, gaming, and maritime sectors.

 Below are the key highlights of the newsletter: